cs1302uga/cs1302-gallery/README.md

 * **(10 points) User-Friendly Experience:**
   The windows of your application should not exceed a pixel dimension of 1280 (width) by 720 (height).
-  Except for reasonable delays resulting X forwarding, your application should not hang/freeze or crash during execution.
+  Except for reasonable delays resulting from X forwarding, your application should not hang/freeze or crash during execution.
 If a grader encounters lag, then they will try to run your application locally using the same version of Java/JavaFX that's used on Odin.